The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum: Uniform Cantor Set Spectra

 The strong-coupling limit of the Anderson impurity model is reached when $V\to\infty$ for finite values of $U$ and $\eps_d$.
 In a metallic host, the strong-coupling RG fixed point describes the asymptotic low-temperature physics for any nonzero bare value of the hybridization $V$ \cite{PhysRevB.21.1003,PhysRevB.21.1044}.
 In a gapped host \cite{PhysRevB.57.5225} or a semimetal \cite{PhysRevLett.64.1835,bulla1997anderson,PhysRevB.57.14254,PhysRevB.70.214427,PhysRevLett.107.076404,PhysRevB.88.245111,PhysRevLett.89.076403}, strong coupling is reached only if the bare value of $V$ exceeds a critical value; otherwise, the zero-temperature limit is described by a free-local-moment RG fixed point at which the impurity retains an unquenched spin-1/2 degree of freedom.
 The central goal of the present work is to understand the fate of an impurity spin in a fractal or multifractal host.

-We begin by focusing on situations exhibiting strict particle-hole symmetry.
-At strong coupling, the degrees of freedom in the impurity site and on site 0 of the Wilson chain become frozen out through some superposition of spin singlet formation (i) between two electrons on the impurity site with site $0$ unoccupied, (ii) between two electrons on site $0$ with an empty impurity level, and (iii) between one electron each on the impurity and chain site $0$ \cite{PhysRevB.21.1003}.
+We begin by focusing on situations exhibiting strict particle-hole symmetry, where $U = -2\eps_d$ and $\tDelta(\teps) = \tDelta(-\teps)$.
+At strong coupling, the degrees of freedom in the impurity level and on site 0 of the Wilson chain become frozen out through some superposition of spin singlet formation (i) between two electrons in the impurity level with site $0$ unoccupied, (ii) between two electrons on site $0$ with an empty impurity level, and (iii) between one electron each in the impurity and on chain site $0$ \cite{PhysRevB.21.1003}.
 The remainder of the Wilson chain is effectively free, so the reduced NRG Hamiltonian describing the strong-coupling limit is $\tH_\text{N}^\text{(SC)} = \sum_{\sigma} \tH_{1,N,\sigma}$ with $\tH_{1,N,\sigma}$ defined in Eq.\ \eqref{eq:H_N,sigma}.
 Since $\tH_N^\text{(SC)}$ is quadratic, it is numerically straightforward (at least for $N$ up to a few hundred) to find its single-particle eigenvalues $\eta_n^{(1,N)}$, $n = 1, \, 2, \, \ldots, N$.
 The host by itself is described by another quadratic NRG Hamiltonian $\tH_N^\text{(0)} = \sum_{\sigma} \tH_{0,N,\sigma}$ with single-particle eigenvalues $\eta_n^{(0,N)}$, $n = 0, \, 1, \, 2, \, \ldots, N$.
 One can therefore compute the strong-coupling impurity contribution to a thermodynamic property $X$ for temperatures $T\simeq D\bLam^{-N/2}$ as

 with the magnetic susceptibility of a Wilson chain consisting of sites $n_0$ through $N$ being given by

 and the corresponding entropy by